 After the comment period ends, the MPO reviews all comments and makes changes to the document as appropriate.
-This year, the MPO is scheduled to take action on the draft FFYs 2015-2018 TIP on July 10, 2014.
-Once the TIP has been endorsed by the MPO, it is incorporated into the State Transportation Improvement Program (STIP) and sent to the Federal Highway Administration and Federal Transit Administration in order to obtain federal approval by September 30, the end of the federal fiscal year.
+This year, the MPO endorsed the FFYs 2015-2018 TIP on July 10, 2014.
+Once the TIP has been endorsed by the MPO, it is incorporated into the State Transportation Improvement Program (STIP) and sent to the Federal Highway Administration and

+Federal Transit Administration in order to obtain federal approval by September 30, the end of the federal fiscal year.